crownstone/crownstone-homey/DEVELOPER.md

 If there are no rooms found, an empty list will be returned.

 ### Event-Handler
-The Event-Handler will receive events when a user enters or leaves a room.
+The Event-Handler will receive events when a user enters or leaves a room and stone updates like lock changes or deletions.
 When an event has been received, the function `runTrigger(data, entersRoom)` will be called, with the parameter _data_ as the data received in the event and the parameter _entersRoom_ as a boolean which is _true_ if a user enters a room, and is _false_ if a user leaves a room.

 #### Update userlocation list
 The users and their location is saved in the local variable _userLocations_ which will prevent the need for having to query the users and their locations from the cloud every time an event occurs.
 This will give the triggers a faster response time and will also make it easier to debug.